|Position:||Academic strategic lead, Clinical practice|

-Dr Cunningham has also represented the School, for two terms, on the University's Quality Assurance and Enhancement Committee, and has completed a term of office on Academic Council.
+Professor Cunningham has also represented the School, for two terms, on the University's Quality Assurance and Enhancement Committee, and has completed a term of office on Academic Council.

-At an international level Dr Cunningham has visited a number of countries to discuss collaborative projects and for course delivery including: Hong Kong, Malaysia, Ghana, Serbia and Montenegro, Qatar and Oman.
+At an international level Professor Cunningham has visited a number of countries to discuss collaborative projects and for course delivery including: Hong Kong, Malaysia, Ghana, Serbia and Montenegro, Qatar and Oman.
 He has acted as Convenor for course validations at Benedict Schule, Switzerland.

 He has a particular interest in the development of further international links for research and postgraduate study.